Josephson quantum spin thermodynamics: Introduction

 In this paper, by doping a spin flipper in a 1D Josephson junction(JJ) loop which is in turn attached to two thermal reservoirs at in-equivalent temperatures via thermal valves, we show that this device can be employed both as a quantum heat engine as well as a refrigerator and can also work as a Joule pump or cold pump even.

+The main advantage our proposed device possesses over other proposals is the tunability by magnetic flux which threads the JJ loop. {In presence of spin flip scattering we can tune our device from engine mode to other operating modes by only changing the enclosed flux in Josephson junction loop without changing the temperatures of the reservoirs.
+This is potentially an advantage with respect to other proposals}.

-The rest of the paper is arranged as follows.
+{The rest of the paper is arranged as follows.
 In section II the model is introduced via Hamiltonian, wave functions and boundary conditions so as to calculate different thermodynamic quantities.
 In section III the thermodynamic processes involved in the Josephson-Stirling cycle are discussed, then work done and heat exchanged during each of these processes is calculated.
-Next, in section IV the results are analyzed and different operating modes for Josephson-Stirling cycle are discussed.
-Our paper ends with an experimental realization of the proposed device and the take home messages are aggregated in section V.
+In section IV the results are {shown} and different operating modes for Josephson-Stirling cycle are discussed. {Next, in section V we give a detailed analysis of our results.} Our paper ends with an experimental realization of the proposed device and the take home messages are aggregated in section VI.}